 This playground was new in 2018 and has lots of equipment that should appeal to a variety of ages.
-The playground is also next to a skatepark and within the huge park there’s lots of flat grass (for picnics, kite flying and ball games) with concrete paths, perfect for scooters and buggies.
+The playground is also next to a skatepark and a half basketball court and also within the huge park with lots of flat grass (for picnics, kite flying and ball games), concrete paths, perfect for scooters and buggies.
 There’s even a stream running through it with ducks to feed at various points.

 Within the playground there’s a section better suited to pre schoolers and less daredevil children!
 This has a good variety of swings including an accessible swing, tunnels, in-ground trampolines, crazy mirrors, whispering posts, musical instruments, mini climbing frames (including mini rock climbing walls) and a little slide.
 It’s right next to the toilets and there’s covered tables and seating.